nancy-luu/roominate-frontend/README.md

 I can post my own listing that will include a title, description, image, cost, and whether or not it is negotiable.
 (CREATE) I can view and edit all my listings then delete one when it has been completed.
-(READ, UPDATE, DESTROY) I can message another user if I want to take on their listing and vice versa.(READ, CREATE) Stretch Goal - As a user,
+(READ, UPDATE, DESTROY) I can message another user if I want to take on their listing and vice versa.(READ, CREATE)

+Stretch Goal - As a user,
+I can create / pay invoices, for / from users I've corresponded with in my chat.
 I can view and create a review on another user's profile.
 (READ, CREATE) I can delete only my review on another user's profile.
 (DESTROY)